EVBox: Company

 EVBox Group is a provider of charging solutions for electric vehicles (EVs).
 Founded in 2010, EVBox started when the movement for EVs took off.
 In 2014, Gilde Equity Management Benelux became EVBox's new major shareholder to help EVBox expand internationally.
 In 2017, EVBox was acquired by ENGIE Digital, a subset of the French multinational electric utility company Engie.
 In July 2018, EVBox acquired French fast charging manufacturer, EVTronic.

+In 2025, EVBox was acquired by La Financière de Pessac (LAFIP), led by Éric Stempin.
+Since then, the company has been based in the Bordeaux area.

 Products

 EVBox's product portfolio includes hardware (charging stations and accessories), software (charging management systems) and services (maintenance and mobility services).

 Hardware

-EVBox offered both AC and DC charging stations:
+EVBox offers DC fast charging stations: